• Skip to primary navigation

 For more inspiration, also browse all vegan tofu recipes or Asian-inspired recipes.

-Tofu marinated in a garlic sauce that's packed with savory flavor!
-Easy to make and perfect with a side of rice & steamed veggies.
+This delicious tofu is marinated in a garlic sauce that's packed with sweet, savory flavor!
+It's easy to make and great with a side of rice & steamed veggies.

 Print Recipe Pin Recipe Comment